COVID-19 Prevention Non-Emergency Regulations

 - When respirators are provided for voluntary use, provide instructions, encourage their use, and ensure the respirator is the correct size for the employee.

-- Provide and ensure use of respiratory protection for employees exposed to procedures that aerosolize saliva or other potentially infectious materials, such as some dental procedures.
+- Provide and ensure use of respiratory protection for employees exposed to procedures that aerosolize saliva or other potentially infectious materials, such as some dental procedures, unless patients test negative for COVID-19, either in the dental office or at home and self-reports.

 - Q: What requirements must an employer follow if providing N95s for voluntary use or if workers bring their own N95 to wear at work?